-Below is the latest blog i just received from Seth Godin.
-He (as he does most days) makes an important point especially for Service based companies and provides additional reasons why Service Design can be such a potent weapon for progressive companies.
+Below is the latest blog I just received from Seth Godin.
+He (as he does most days) makes an important point especially for Service-based companies and provides additional reasons why Service Design can be such a potent weapon for progressive companies.
 It's not JUST the steak or the phone call or the insurance cover that your customers are buying when they look to buy something from you.
-Its not JUST the all the elements that make up the customer journey and everything within it.
+It's not JUST all the elements that make up the customer journey and everything within it.
 The touch-points that deliver it, the spaces where engagement with customers occurs through channels such as in-store, call centre, postal mail, or online.
 The 'moment' within each touch-point where there is an interaction and your staff or systems engage with your customers.

-We have been working with a large Australian based firm recently who is acknowledged as a great Service Innovator and relative to their peers, they are head and shoulders above in terms of customer experience and growth.
-However they also know that their competitors are quickly imitating them in marketing, minimising the perceived gap.
+We have been working with a large Australian based firm recently that is acknowledged as a great Service Innovator and relative to their peers, they are head and shoulders above in terms of customer experience and growth.
+However, they also know that their competitors are quickly imitating them in marketing, minimising the perceived gap.
 It's time to leap ahead again with a sustainable differentiator.

-Having developed deep insight through design research methods we have developed innovative human centered Customer Journey Maps, an Experience Strategy and undertaken Intention Engineering.However you cant stop there.
-On top of that we have developed the mortar that holds all those bricks together.
-It's a set of Service Principles that allow their team to take the right decisions each and every day when there is no touchpoint, no planned interaction.
-It provides an important guide, a set or principles on how to act to remain customer focused even when no-one is looking and no one is listening.
-It fills in all those 'in between moments' that all add up to the delivery of an exceptional customer experience and transformed loyalty and profitability for companies.
+Having developed deep insight through design research methods we have developed innovative human-centred Customer Journey Maps, an Experience Strategy and undertaken Intention Engineering.However you can't stop there.
+On top of that, we have developed the mortar that holds all those bricks together.
+It's a set of Service Principles that allow their team to make the right decisions each and every day when there is no touchpoint, no planned interaction.
+It provides an important guide, a set of principles on how to act to remain customer focused even when no one is looking and no one is listening.
+It fills in all those 'in-between moments' that all add up to the delivery of an exceptional customer experience and transformed loyalty and profitability for companies.

 Seth's blog entry is below.